2023 Most Popular Engineering-Related Fields Bachelor's Degree Schools in Michigan

 Read full report on Engineering-Related Fields at Michigan State University

-Out of the 4 schools in Michigan that were part of this year’s ranking, Eastern Michigan University landed the # 2 spot on the list.
-Located in the large suburb of Ypsilanti, Eastern Michigan is a public school with a fairly large student population.
+The in-demand bachelor’s degree programs at Eastern Michigan University helped the school earn the #2 place on this year’s ranking of the most popular engineering-related fields schools in Michigan.
+Located in the large suburb of Ypsilanti, Eastern Michigan is a public school with a large student population.

 Of the 30 students majoring in engineering-related fields at Eastern Michigan, 70% are male and 30% are female.